Tytn99/Raffle_simulator/README.md

 # Raffle_simulator
-raffle simulator based on artisan cap raffles.
-1 input, range 1600, if input matches 1 of 10 draw results = Win. else L.
+Raffle simulator based on artisan keycap raffles.
+1 input from the user, range 1-1600.
+If user input matches 1 of 10 draw results = Win. else L.